Berlin ballet woos new crowd with a dark show in a techno club

 On top of gentrification, clubs are facing a higher tax rate as well as a new system of royalty payments squeezing profit margins, forcing many clubs to shut, a phenomenon known by locals as "Clubsterben" or "club death".

-But Berghain is pushing ahead with its experimental edge and becoming more ambitious in scope.
-The club's publicity-shy owners in 2010 bought the plant built in neoclassical style as part of east Germany's post-war reconstruction program.
+But Berghain is pushing ahead with ts experimental edge and becoming more ambitious in scope.
+The club's publicity-shy owners in 2010 bought the plant built in neoclassical style as part of east Germany's post-war reconstruction programme.

 While the club attracts techno enthusiasts from all over the world, it has also branched out into high-brow culture, displaying artworks by famous artists such as Wolfgang Tillmans and hosting small classical concerts and shows.